pbrdmn/brd.mn/src/cv.md

 description: The Curriculum Vitae of Philip Boardman
 tags: nav
 ---
-# Curriculum Vitae
+# Philip Boardman

-Philip is an Engineering Manager at [Compono](https://compono.com) with experience leading distributed cross functional software development teams building HR SAAS products.
+Engineering Manager leading distributed cross-functional software engineering teams

+## Highlights

-* Supporting several cross functional engineering teams including many permanent remote workers.
+* Leading distributed cross-functional software engineering teams
-* Sharing the knowledge of team building, personal development, process and performance improvement and product planning.
+* Implemented agile, lean delivery processes and improvements
+* Building teams, mentoring, and personal development
-* Ensuring inclusive culture and aligning teams with company goals and customer value.
+* Aligning teams with company objectives and customer value
-* Making significant impact in the areas of hiring, process improvement, performance management, and planning activities and have learning a lot along the way.
+* Hiring, performance management, and process improvement activities in collaboration with HR and hiring teams

+## Summary

-I joined Compono in 2018 as the fourth developer of this small startup, working as a Senior Full Stack Developer building React UIs with GraphQL and Node micro-services backends, publicly launching at the start of 2019.
-In 2020 I took a Lead Developer role and formed a new team, extending the existing feature set of the initial smart hiring product and implementing an agile processes.
+Joined [Compono](https://compono.com) in 2018 as the fourth developer working as a Senior Full Stack Developer, building job posting and candidate hiring web application with React, GraphQL, TypeScript and Node micro-services running in Kubernetes on AWS.

+Took a Lead Full Stack Developer role in 2020 and formed a new team to create an Applicant Tracking System (ATS) to extend the feature set of the intelligent hiring product.
+Introduced agile methodologies to the product team and implement a shift-left approach to quality.

-In 2021 and I was promoted to a new role of Engineering Manager, overseeing three distributed cross-functional product teams.
-I was involved in all aspects of hiring, mentoring, career development, strategic roadmaps, and other activities.
-In 2022 I formed a fourth team to tackle a significant strategic software re-architecture of a core business function, at the time leading 15 direct reports across these teams.
+Promoted to Engineering Manager in 2021, I trained a replacement lead developer for my team and began overseeing three product teams.
+I was involved in all aspects of hiring, mentoring, career development, and engineering process improvements.
+Lead the formation of a new team to tackle a significant strategic software re-architecture of a core business function.

-Prior to Compono, I began my career with a Computer Engineering cadetship at [BlueScope](http://www.bluescopesteel.com.au/) and studying at the [University of Wollongong](https://www.uow.edu.au/) in 2001.
-I worked with database backed web applications in ASP/MSSQL to build internal monitoring and reporting applications for several departments at BlueScope.

-I spent several years building CMS and e-commerce applications with the LAMP stack at [Bicycling Australia](https://bicyclingaustralia.com.au/) and [Wisdom Advertising and Design](https://www.wisdom.com.au/).
-Working in these different industries (publishing and marketing) brought a number of new perspectives and technical challenges, and great opportunities to work with clients, understand requirements, scope and deliverables.

-I moved into product development at [AirService](https://www.airservice.com), where I had the opportunity to work with the MEAN stack, CI/CD pipelines, as well as build and launch a React Native mobile application to support their online ordering solution.
+I began product development at [AirService](https://www.airservice.com) in 2016, working with a product focused team on a modern technology stack, continuous integration and deployment pipelines and lead the development and launch of a React Native mobile application to support an online ordering solution.
 During this time I also completed a Graduate Certificate of Mobile Application Development with [Charles Sturt University](https://www.csu.edu.au/).

+Between 2008 and 2016, I built CMS and e-commerce web applications at [Bicycling Australia](https://bicyclingaustralia.com.au/) and [Wisdom Advertising and Design](https://www.wisdom.com.au/).
+Working across different industries with a variety of different clients brought new perspectives, technical challenges, and great opportunities to work closely with clients, account managers, and designers to understand requirements, scope, and deliverables.

+---

+## Skills

+Leadership, Team building Mentoring, Career development Hiring, Performance management, Agile coaching, Code review, Continuous delivery, Technical decision making, Process improvement, Documentation, Software development

+## Technologies

+React, Typescript, GraphQL, Node, MongoDB, AWS

 ---